maxitg/SetReplace/README.md

 #### "IncludePartialGenerations"

-In case partial generations were generated, they can be automatically dropped by setting `"IncludePartialGenerations" -> False`.
+In case partial generations were generated, they can be automatically dropped by setting **`"IncludePartialGenerations"`** to [`False`](https://reference.wolfram.com/language/ref/False.html).
 Compare for instance
 ```
 In[] := WolframModel[{{1, 2}} -> {{1, 3}, {1, 3}, {3, 2}}, {{1, 1}}, <|
   "MaxEvents" -> 42|>]